DrakirL/DrakirL.github.io/p10/rules/combat.md

 <br><br>
 Here are some guidelines if you need to improvise:
 + Doing a thing one time = Using one action.
 It doesn't matter how much the thing could affect.
-+ If it's on your turn and a Test is required, it should probably use an Action.
++ If it's on your turn and any kind of Check is required, it should probably use an Action.
 + 1 Action = about a second or two of active effort.
-If it takes longer than that, it should use more than 1 Action and probably be Distracting.
+If it takes longer than that, it should use more than 1 Action and probably be Interruptible.
 + Reactions aren’t improvised.
-Use "Prepared Actions" instead.
+Use "Prepared Actions" instead. <br>
 #### <br>

 Examples:
 + As part of any Action where you move to a different space, you may open a door as you pass through it, or close it if it was already opened (but not both?).
 If the door is locked, or you want to lock it behind you, you can't just "move through" without dealing with the situation, so it takes 1 Action to do.
 + As part of any Action that relies on you using an object, you may use a free hand to grab hold of that object if it is easily attainable, such as on your belt or on the ground next to you.
 You may not both stuff away an object and grab a new one with the freed hand using same action, as that is covered by the Fetch/Search/Equip?
 Action.
-+ As part of any Action, you may ask the GM questions about what your character knows, sees, hears, etc. If you need to make a Test to find something out, it's its own Action.
++ As part of any Action, you may ask the GM questions about what your character knows, sees, hears, etc. If you need to make a Test to find something out, it's takes its own Action.
 #### <br>

 ### Pre-Defined Actions

 **Attack Action** <br>
-Make a Martial Attack, using either your body or an object you are holding in either hand (or drawing/picking up as part of the same action). <br>
+Make a Martial Attack, using either your body or an object you are holding in either hand (or drawing/picking up as part of the same action), against a target within your reach or range. <br>
-If the Attack is using a proper weapon the way it is intended, all rules granted by the weapon's properties apply.
-If the Attack is not using a weapon (proper or improvised) and/or using a weapon improperly, it counts an an Unarmed Strike.
-When you score a hit with an Unarmed Strike, you may either deal the target 1 damage (Bludgeoning/Piercing/Slashing depending on context), grapple it, shove it, or knock an object out of its grip.
+When you score a hit with a Martial Attack, you may either deal the target 1 damage (Bludgeoning/Piercing/Slashing depending on context), grapple it, shove it, or knock an object out of its grip. <br>
+If the Attack is using a weapon in the way that is "proper/intended", all rules imposed by the weapon's properties must apply.
+If it doesn't, it is called an Improvised Attack. <br>
-If the Attack is a Ranged Attack, this Action is Distracting. <br>
+If the Attack is a Ranged Martial Attack, that attack is Interruptible. <br>
-*A thrown objects counts as an improvised weapon.
-Throwing it at someone counts a Ranged(20/60) Martial Attack dealing 1 die of damage on hit.
-Damage die and damage type (Bludgeoning/Piercing/Slashing) depends on the size and shape of the object.*<br>
-*Critical Hits: Always deals the maximum possible damage, and the user may redistribute any access damage dealt?*<br>
+*Critical Hits: Always deals the maximum possible damage, and the user may redistribute any access damage dealt?
+Let's one choose a bonus effect (at least if improvised)?* <br>
-*Shove: Force it to move 5 feet in a direction you choose (other than towards you).
+*Shove: Force target to move up to 5 feet in a direction you choose (other than towards you).
 If it is no Larger than you, it must also succeed on an Agility Save against your Passive Martial Skill or be knocked down in its new position.*
 <br><br>

 **Brace Action** <br>
 Prepare for the worst and steel your nerves by using any number of Actions. <br>
-Until the start of your next turn, you add a +1 bonus to your Defence, Awareness, and any Save you make for each Action used.
+Until the start of your next turn, you add a +1 bonus to your Defence, Awareness, and any Save you make. <br>
+*Yes, this can be stacked with itself.*
 <br><br>

 **Care Action** <br>
-Make a Medicine Check to try and get a creature that has been taken out back on their feet?
+Make a Medicine Test to try and get a creature that has been taken out back on their feet?
 (Difficulty = 10 + Exhaustion). <br>
 On a success, the creature is stabilized/regains 1 HP/succeeds on a Death Roll?
-(DETAILS?)
+(DETAILS?) <br>
-Taking this Action is Distracting.
+Taking this Action is Interruptible.
 <br><br>

-**Fetch/Search/Equip/Inventory?
+**Fetch/Search/Equip/Inventory/Sort?
 Action** <br>
 Stow away and/or grab hold of any number of items you want. <br>
 You may reach into one bag or similar container to stow items into/access items from. <br>
-Taking this Action is Distracting.
+This Action is Interruptible.
 <br><br>

 **Hide Action** <br>
-Choose a creature or a group of creatures from which you are fully covered and make a Stealth Check against the highest Awareness amongst them.
+Choose a creature or a group of creatures from which you are fully covered and make a Stealth Test against the highest Awareness amongst them.
 On a success, none of the creatures you chose will know where you went. <br>
 Your Hiding can end in a *LOT* of different ways, such as you making a noise louder than a whisper or the cover somehow being left/removed/circumvented.
+(PHRASING?)
 *If they want to find you with a check, such as Investigation or Intuition, what should the Difficulty be?
 Passive Martial Skill?* <br>
-*Your Stealth Check is made with Advantage if your target(s) have not yet been made aware of your presence.*
+*Your Stealth Test is made with Advantage if your target(s) have not yet been made aware of your presence.*
 <br><br>

 **Move Action** <br>
 Pick one of your speeds.
 Move to an unoccupied space within the distance of your chosen speed. <br>
 Your movement is dynamically affected by difficult terrain etc. (PHRASING?
 DETAILS?) <br>
-You can also make checks/one check? as part of this action to cover a greater distance, make a tough jump, and/or push through a blockade.
-Making a Check this way is Distracting.
+You can also make Checks as part of this action to cover a greater distance, make a tough jump, and/or push through a blockade.
+Making a Check this way is Interruptible.
 (PHRASING?
 DETAILS?) <br>
-*Moving greater distances: Make an Athletics Check.
-You add a number of feet to your movement equal to your result.
-If any part is made through Difficult Terrain, you gain Disadvantage?* <br>
+*Sprinting further: Make an Athletics Test?
+Strength Test?
+You add a number of feet to your movement equal to your result.* <br>
-*Making tough jumps: Make an Athletics Check.
+*Making tough jumps: Make an Athletics Test.
 A horizontal jump covers a number of feet equal to your result.
 A vertical jump covers a number of feet equal to your result divided by 4.
 If you don't get a good running start, you gain Disadvantage.* <br>
-*Pushing through blockades: Make a Brawn Check against the blockade's Hardness (if it is an inanimate object) or Passive Martial Skill (if it is a creature).
+*Pushing through blockades: Make a Brawn Test against the blockade's Hardness (if it is an inanimate object) or Passive Martial Skill (if it is a creature).
 If it's at least one Size smaller than you, you gain Advantage.
 If it's at least one Size larger than you, you gain Disadvantage.*
 <br><br>

 **Spell Action** <br>
 Begin to cast a Spell you have some access to.
 Casting a Spell requires you putting your whole body into it.
-It is loud, clear, and obvious when a Spell is cast (and often also what spell it is). <br>
+It is loud, clear, and obvious when a Spell is cast (and most of the time also what spell it is). <br>
-If the Spell requires more than 1 Action to cast, doing so is Distracting.
+If the Spell requires more than 1 Action to cast, the casting is Interruptible. <br>
 If the casting time is even longer (Minute = ~10 rounds, Hour = ~100 rounds), it requires all of your actions *every round* that entire time.
 <br><br>

 ### Pre-Defined Reactions

 **Strike Reaction**
-When a creature within your Reach takes a Distracting Action, you may make a Sudden Strike against it. <br>
+When a creature within your Reach takes an Interruptible Action, you may make a Sudden Strike against it. <br>
-A Sudden Strike is a single Melee Martial Attack (Unarmed or Weapon, using whatever the attacker has available).
-If the attack hits, the triggering Action is interrupted and do not occur. <br>
+A Sudden Strike is a single Melee Martial Attack (Unarmed or Weapon, using whatever the attacker already has equipped).
+If the attack hits, the triggering Action is interrupted and does not occur, in addition to the other effects of the Attack. <br>
-*Note: This doesn't waste resources.
-Only the Actions themselves.
-Spell Slots, components, and equipment are all safe.*
+*Note: This doesn't waste any resources, only the Actions themselves.
+Spell Slots, components, and equipment/charges are all safe.*

 ### Reserving/Delaying Actions
 To reserve Actions, you first spend the amount of actions needed on your turn and specify a trigger.